 The Local Scrutiny Plan is an annual document, prepared by Audit Scotland, that sets out any scrutiny risks identified by the local area network (LAN), proposed scrutiny responses and expected scrutiny activity for Stirling Council during the financial year.
 The scrutiny risks and responses are based on a shared risk assessment undertaken by the LAN.

-The current Local Scrutiny Plan for Stirling Council (for 2018/19) is available here.
+The current Local Scrutiny Plan for Stirling Council (for 2018/19) is now available.
 The same link also provides access to the related National Scrutiny Plan, which is published by the Accounts Commission and Audit Scotland.

 The purpose of the Audit Committee is to provide independent assurance of the adequacy of the risk management framework and the associated control environment, independent scrutiny of the Council’s financial and non- financial performance to the extent that it affects the Council’s exposure to risk and weakens the control environment and to oversee the financial reporting process.